stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 ## Summary

 - **Unified Message Structure**: Integrating promises directly into the message parameters.
 - **Hierarchical Syscall Tree**: Ensuring efficient routing and caching based on successful paths.
 - **Promise-Based Acceptance**: Treating acceptance as a promise, ensuring modules fulfill their commitments.
 - **Integration with WebSocket**: Providing a consistent interface for handling and routing messages in a decentralized manner.
+- **Promises All the Way Down**: XXX

 This design aligns with the principles of decentralized governance, modular interaction, and trust-based operations, ensuring a robust and efficient system for PromiseGrid.